wenewzhang/mixin_labs-java-bot/README.md

 }

 ```
-Replace the value with **YOUR APP** CLIENT_ID, client_id, CLIENT_SECRET, and the PIN, PIN_TOKEN, SESSION_ID,
+Replace the value with **YOUR APP**'s  CLIENT_ID, client_id, CLIENT_SECRET, and the PIN, PIN_TOKEN, SESSION_ID,
-Create App.java, fill the below content in
+Create App.java, fill the below content in it
 > App.java
 ```java
 /*